Slaviša Ristić: North Kosovo crisis

-In 2011, Kosovo Police crossed into the predominantly Serb municipalities of northern Kosovo, without consulting either Serbia or KFOR/EULEX, in an attempt to assert control over administrative border crossings.
-This action precipitated the North Kosovo crisis, in which the Jarinje administrative checkpoint was burned down and protestors from the Serb community blocked access to the area's roads over a period of several months.
+In July 2011, Kosovo Police overseen by the Priština authorities crossed into the predominantly Serb municipalities of northern Kosovo, without consulting either Serbia or KFOR/EULEX, in an attempt to assert control over administrative border crossings.
+This action precipitated the 2011–13 North Kosovo crisis, in which the Jarinje administrative checkpoint was burned down and protestors from the Serb community blocked access to the area's roads over a period of several months.
 Relations between Serb protestors and the international forces were often tense throughout this time.
 Ristić said that Kosovo Serbs would use peaceful methods of protest such as barricades and roadblocks, though he added that it would be "impossible to control the situation" if the Priština government or the international deployments introduced the use of force.
 On one occasion, he led the Zubin Potok community in a high-profile standoff against North Atlantic Treaty Organization (NATO) forces over access to the checkpoints; during this action, the protestors defied a NATO deadline to remove their roadblocks.
 Ristić said that his community would only permit KFOR and EULEX forces to cross the barricades "when they will confirm their neutrality ... and withdraw Kosovo customs officials from the two crossings."

+A December 2011 report in the Serbian paper Blic described Ristić as the most important figure in coordinating the local Serb community's actions in response to the crisis, and as enjoying support from the local electorate that transcended normal party divisions.

-During the crisis, Ristić and other Kosovo Serb leaders met with Serbian president Boris Tadić in a bid to resolve the situation; their talks were unsuccessful.
+Ristić and other Kosovo Serb leaders met with Serbian president Boris Tadić several times during the crisis in a bid to resolve the situation; their talks were unsuccessful.
 Ristić announced the removal of the barricades in February 2012 with the underlying issues still unresolved.